Open Source vs Licensed Software

 Expert usability testing has enabled licensed software to be more practical for a wider audience.
 User manuals are usually on hand for instant reference and swift training, and support services ensure that issues are solved quickly.

-How do you choose between open source and licensed software?
+How to choose between open source and licensed software?

 The pros and cons of open source and licensed software largely depends on your team’s technical expertise - and the IT resources you have available.